About Code Like It's 198x

 I missed the original bedroom coder boom by a few years, but the dream stuck.
 I kept coding—Amiga, PC, modern languages, real software—but I never went back to really understand those old machines.
 I never closed that loop.

 This is me doing exactly that.
+And now, hopefully, helping others do the same.

 What you'll find here